NFL running back, former Longhorn Cedric Benson killed in West Austin motorcycle crash

 Benson and a woman in her 30s were declared dead on the scene.
 Two others had non-life-threatening injuries, EMS said.

-Police said Benson and a woman were on a motorcycle heading down RM 2222 when a minivan pulled out of Mount Bonnell Road and hit them.
+Police said Benson and a woman were on a motorcycle heading down FM 2222 when a minivan pulled out of Mount Bonnell Road and hit them.

 The two people in the minivan stayed on scene during the investigation.